sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 I have had anxiety for as long as I can remember.
-The condition has worsened over the years thanks to some traumatic experiences (a car accident here, a robbery there), but it’s my memory that anxiety has always been with me in some way or another.
+The condition has worsened over the years thanks to some traumatic experiences (a car accident here, a robbery there, a destructive relationship or two) but it’s my memory that anxiety has always been with me in some way or another.
 I didn’t need an imaginary friend growing up because I had the negative self-talk/worry monster by my side.
 (Hey, it’s not a healthy friendship, but there was a consistency to it that I couldn’t help but find comforting.)

 Whenever I feel negative, the monster that is my anxiety pops out like the worst kind of jack-in-the-box (all jack-in-the-boxes are pretty much